DPDK/dpdk/doc/guides/nics/mlx5.rst

   A timeout value is set in the driver to control the waiting time before dropping a packet.
 Once the timer is expired, the delay drop will be deactivated for all the Rx queues with this feature enable.
-To re-activeate it, a rearming is needed and it is part of the kernel driver starting from OFED 5.5.
+To re-activate it, a rearming is needed and it is part of the kernel driver starting from OFED 5.5.